b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/lexicon/d/datshi_bhutanese_soft_cheese_v1_15112025.md

 [13] Kewa Datshi (Bhutanese Dish) Recipe https://www.allrecipes.com/recipe/258879/kewa-datshi-bhutanese-dish/

-No, it seems like Mohi, is actually a Nepali and Hindi derived word for 'buttermilk' and the true Bhutanese term is: དརཝ་ (Nishidav 2020: p. xxx)?
+No, it seems like Mohi, is actually a Nepali and Hindi derived word for 'buttermilk' and the true Bhutanese term is: དརཝ་ (Nishida, 2020: p.
+37)?

 You are correct: "Mohi" (also spelled "mahi" or "mohi") is a loanword from Nepali and Hindi for buttermilk, and is widely used in Bhutanese vernacular, especially in regions with Nepali influence.
 However, the indigenous Dzongkha/Tibetan term for buttermilk, and the one used in traditional Bhutanese cheesemaking, is indeed "དརཝ་" (transliterated in Wylie as "dar ra wa" or simply "darwa")[2].